kbufhv/Particle_Temp_To_DeviceCloud/README.md

 # Particle_Temp_To_DeviceCloud

-A Particle project named Particle_Temp_To_DeviceCloud
+A Particle project to use the data gathered by the temperature and humidity sensor in connection the Particle Device Cloud.

 ## Welcome to your project!